- Reviewed: 15 July 2024, 15:00 NZST

 We advise that New Zealanders exercise increased caution in Cuba (level 2 of 4).

-View Larger Map Close/Open map
+View Larger Map Close/Open mapCuba

 Crime

-There is a risk of petty crime and theft. we advise New Zealanders to be alert to their surroundings, especially in Havana.
+There is a risk of petty crime and theft.
+We advise New Zealanders to be alert to their surroundings, especially in Havana.
 Pickpocketing and bag snatching occurs, particularly in tourist areas and on public transport.
 New Zealanders are advised to take steps to safeguard and secure personal belongings and avoid wearing or displaying items that appear valuable, such as jewellery, cameras and mobile devices.

 Thefts from hotel rooms, particularly from private guesthouses (casas particulares), occur.
 Make sure you always lock the doors and windows of your accommodation.
 Car-related theft occurs from time to time.
 You should only use registered taxis and established tour operators.
 No resistance should be given if you are the victim of a theft or carjacking as this could lead to an escalation in violence.

 Particular care should be taken with luggage at airports in Cuba.
 Ensure valuable items are not packed in checked baggage and keep your luggage locked.
+Criminals posing as tour agents or taxi drivers operate at the airport and in Havana.

 Civil Unrest